awestmoreland/griddy/README.md

 griddy
 ======

-Mixin for Bourbon + Neat to reset margins and omega when changing media queries.
+SASS mixin to reset margins and omega when changing media queries.
+Available for Bourbon + Neat & Compass + Susy

+Compass version tested and working.
+Based on what I learned via the Compass version, I suspect there are some issues which need addressing for the Bourbon version.

 Mixin
 ======